Mikopet/mikopet.dev/blog/_posts/2021-02-21-kill-insects-with-bisect.md

 $ python test.py
 ```

-According to the outcome we just need to tell to the bisecting process which way to continue.
-Typing `good` or `bad` as argument of bisect, and run the test again.
+According to the outcome we just need to define to the bisecting process which way to continue.
+Typing `good` or `bad` as argument of the bisect command, and run the test again.

 ```bash
 $ git bisect <good|bad>